cds-ruc/SALI/README.md

 ```

-To enable the evolving strategy, please modify the following parameters in the 'src/core/sali.h':
+To enable the evolving strategy, please modify the following parameters in `src/core/sali.h`:

 - Enabling read-evolving: